Pachyrhinosaurus: Growth rates

 During the first few years of development, P. perotorum show extremely rapid growth.
 When the animals were one year old, they had already reached 28% of their adult body size.
 By age two, they were almost half the size of a mature adult.
 However, the rate of growth slows considerably after that, and maximum size is not fully attained until about age twenty.
 The development of characteristics useful in sexual selection, including competition between males, such as pronounced nasal bosses, occurred at approximately nine years of age.
 This presumably corresponds to the age of sexual maturity.

 Unlike other Pachyrhinosaurus species, P. perotorum shows highly conspicuous growth banding in the bones, indicating retarded growth during the winter.
 This is perhaps not surprising, considering that P. perotorum experienced much harsher winters than southerly species within the genus.

 P. lakustai does not show growth banding early in ontogeny in the specimens that have been examined.
 However, growth bands are weakly expressed later in ontogeny.
 This probably indicates rapid growth in youth, followed by gradually decreasing growth rates as the animal neared adulthood.
 The growth curve of the animal would therefore be somewhat asymptotic, unlike the linear growth found in many ectothermic animals.

 The development of characteristics useful in sexual selection, including competition between males, such as pronounced nasal bosses, occurred when the dinosaur was roughly 73% the size of a full-grown adult.
 The age of sexual maturity is unknown.
 Due to the lack of conspicuous growth banding, more detailed analyses of P. lakustai growth rates cannot be performed.

+Palaeopathology

+P. perotorum had very low rates of palaeopathologies compared to ceratopsians that inhabited lower latitudes, suggesting that the high latitude environment of Alaska did not impose unique hardships on the species.

+A skull of P. lakustai was found with severe lesions on the right side of the skull.
+The largest of these lesions was 195 mm in diameter, and harboured an additional large lesion inside it.
+This resulted in a massive hole on the right side of the face, so deep that bones of the left side of the skull are visible within the hole.
+This hole also partially destroyed the right eye socket, which probably would've rendered the animal blind on that side.
+This affliction did not kill the animal; this individual died as part of a mass death assemblage alongside many of its herd mates.
+This specimen came to be known as "Harvey" (TMP 1989.055.1234), after the DC Comics character Harvey Dent.